kieranjwhite/calendar_mirror/README.md

 section.
-Otherwise continue with the next two sections which will describe how to setup your Raspberry Pi so that filesystem partitions, are for the most part, mounted in read-only mode, allowing you to power-off the unit by simply unplugging the power cable.
+Otherwise continue with the next two sections which will describe how to setup your Raspberry Pi so that filesystem partitions, are for the most part, mounted in read-only mode, allowing you to power-off the unit by simply unplugging the power cable (unless the display warns the user not to disconnect power).

 ## Configuration Partition ##